pafamable/planit-prelimary-assessment/README.md

-# planit-prelimary-assessment
+# Planit SDET Opportunity - Preliminary Assessment Submission
-This repository is my submission for SDET Opportunity for Planit Test Management Solutions
+This repository is my submission for SDET Opportunity for Planit Test Management Solutions.

 # Task 1
 Task 1 involves determining 10 test cases for a sample website, which will reflect the priorities for the said website.